titpetric/etl/tests/petstore/README.md

 # PetStore test

-This test suite does the following:
+This test suite sets up an Sqlite test suite, that:

 - creates a `petstore.db` with data from `petstore.sql`,
 - runs ovh/venom integration test with `task`,